 Raquel Ganino ('21) interning at New York City Department of Parks & Recreation/City Park Alliance.
 The internship is embedded with Professor Holmberg's course, Radical Ecologies.

 These competitive city government internships are eligible for up to $3,000 grants to Gallatin undergraduate students on a semester basis.
 Recipients will be initially selected by Gallatin’s Internship Program Directors, with the final selection determined by the NYC government agency.
-Gallatin students applying in their junior and senior years will be prioritized.
+Gallatin students applying in their junior and senior years, as well those who have not received this grant previously, will be prioritized.
 Selected interns will work approximately 15 hours per week for a period of 14 weeks during fall and spring semesters, or up to 25 hours of work per week in the summer term for a period of 6-12 weeks.

 Recipients of the NYU Gallatin City Government Internship Grant will be required to register for a 2-credit internship course, for which they will produce reflection essays or multi-media projects, progress reports, and a final paper for submission to their course instructor or faculty adviser at NYU Gallatin.
 Internship supervisors at the NYC government agencies will be asked to approve the student’s learning objectives and provide a performance evaluation at the end of the internship period.